Lice Treatment & How To Get Rid Of Lice

 Q: What kills lice and eggs in one treatment?

 A: No single step works alone.
-The most effective approach is a lice treatment that disables live lice combined with a micro-grooved metal nit comb to physically remove eggs.
-This combination removes both lice and nits in one session.
+The most effective approach is a lice treatment that disables live lice combined with a professional-grade metal nit comb to physically remove eggs.
+This combination removes both lice and nits in one thorough session.

 Q: Why do lice keep coming back after treatment?

 A: Reinfestation usually happens because eggs (nits) were missed, close contacts weren’t checked, or a low-quality comb was used.
-Preventive spraying and follow-up checks are essential to stop the cycle.
+Preventive products and follow-up checks are essential to stop the cycle.

 Q: Can lice become resistant to treatment?

-Q: Do lice live in bedding or furniture?
+Q: Do lice prefer clean or dirty hair?

 BACK TO TOP